 Tay-Sachs disease (TSD) is a genetic disorder.
 It is when a fatty substance builds up in the brain.
 This causes progressive destruction of the brain.
 There are three forms:

 TSD is caused by the absence of an enzyme.
 This enzyme is needed to break down a fatty substance called ganglioside (GM2).
-As a result, GM2 builds up.
-The build up in the brain causes damage.
+GM2 builds up without it.
+The buildup in the brain causes damage.

 Having parents who are carriers of the TSD gene is the most common risk factor.

 TSD is found in specific ethnic groups:

 Babies with TSD may seem to develop normally until about four to five months of age when symptoms begin to start.
 Babies may have:

 In some cases, the symptoms do not begin until age 2-5 years old.
 The condition progresses slowly.
 Symptoms may include: